 As humans, we love falling back on routine.
 Our same thoughts and habits pervade our everyday existence.
 We can either let these thoughts and beliefs, based on our past, direct our lives or we can inject new life into them.

 The decision is up to you.
+Listen to your heart.

-Learn to Listen to our Heart
+Learn to Listen to Your Heart

 The moment your eyes open in the morning you’re faced with decisions.
 This route or that route to work.
 Take the new job, or move across the country.
 Most decisions aren’t life-changing, but still, add up to our overall life experience.